 Treatment for Ringworm in Dogs

-Your vet may want you to bathe your dog in prescription medication shampoos as well as be sure to wash any bedding that your dog may have used while infected.
+Most of the time, a topical therapy like anti-fungal creams is enough.
+You might have to shave your pet to make getting to the infected skin areas easier.
+Additionally, your vet may want you to bathe your dog in prescription medication shampoos and be sure to wash any bedding that your dog may have used while infected.

 We should also point out that…

 It may take a while for the ringworm to go away completely.
 As with all fungal infections, the most important thing is to be vigilant and thorough with treatment.
-Your dog has a lot of skin, and if the infection remains in any area it can flare back up to a full-blown problem again.
+Your dog has a lot of skin; if the condition remains in any area, it can reoccur to a full-blown problem.

 Cost of Treatment

-The cost of these medications this isn’t a lot in comparison to other illnesses that your dog can get, it can still add up pretty quickly, particularly if the ringworm isn’t taken care of with the first treatment.
+The significant cost of dermatophytosis is typically the diagnosis, sometimes more than $100.
+All of the medications and shampoos will also cost a bit of money.
+And while the cost of these medications isn’t a lot compared to other illnesses that your dog can get, it can still add up pretty quickly, particularly if the ringworm isn’t taken care of with the first treatment.

 This is why…